 This solution provides a mechanism to mitigate the DoS attack on RAN when mobility-enabled IoT UEs are compromised to launch attack.

-Editor's note: How to synchronize the list within RANs is FFS.
+NOTE: How to synchronize the list within RANs is not addressed in the present document.

 6.24 Solution #24: Using NAS security for protection of NAS Redirection message